A quantization of moduli spaces of 3-dimensional gravity: The moduli spaces of 3d gravity

 Coordinate expressions for the symplectic structure or, more precisely, for the corresponding Poisson structure, were obtained in \cite{Wol83, FC99, Foc97} for $\mathcal{T}(S)$ and in \cite{MS16} for $\mathcal{GH}_\Lambda(S\times\mathbb{R})$.
 Given an ideal triangulation $T$ on $S$, the Poisson brackets are given by

 where $\varepsilon_{ij} \in \mathbb{Z}$ encodes the combinatorics of $T$ as

 We call $\varepsilon_T = (\varepsilon_{ij})_{i,j\in T}$ the {\it exchange matrix} of $T$.

 An important feature of the Thurston shear coordinates and of the generalized shear coordinates is their behavior under changes of ideal triangulations.
 Given a pair of ideal triangulations $T$ and $T'$ on $S$, let $X_i$ and $X'_i$ denote the corresponding Thurston shear coordinates on $\mathcal{T}(S)$ and let $Z_i$ and $Z'_i$ denote the corresponding generalized shear coordinates on $\mathcal{GH}_\Lambda(S\times\mathbb{R})$.
 It is well known that there exists a sequence of intermediate ideal triangulations obtained recursively by applying elementary mutations $\mu_k$, also known as flips, which change an ideal triangulation at a single ideal arc $k$ at a time.
-When $T$ and $T' = \mu_k(T)$ are related by a mutation along $k\in T$, the underlying exchange matrices are related by